 12. How is HPTN ensuring the safety of HPTN 083 study participants?

-Multiple individuals and groups will carefully monitor the safety of HPTN 083 study participants.
-On a daily basis, the principal investigators at study sites will report and manage any adverse health outcomes, and the study team will monitor reports of safety data from the sites.
-In addition, a clinical management committee will assist principal investigators if unexpected safety concerns arise.
+Multiple individuals and groups are carefully monitoring the safety of HPTN 083 study participants.
+On a daily basis, the principal investigators at study sites report and manage any adverse health outcomes, and the study team monitor reports of safety data from the sites.
+In addition, a clinical management committee assists principal investigators if unexpected safety concerns arise.

 13. What will happen to study participants who acquire HIV infection during the trial?

 Study participants who acquire HIV infection during the trial will stop receiving the study medications and will be immediately referred and facilitated to local medical providers for HIV care and treatment, including suppressive anti-HIV ART.

 14. Where can I find more information?